chocolatey/choco-wiki/QuickDeployment/QuickDeploymentEnvironment.md

 * All the goodness of that sweet, sweet automation in Chocolatey.
 * Scripts for Internal Deployment

-### What do I need to do make this happen in my environment?

-Fill out the form on [this page](https://chocolatey.org/contact/quick-deployment) and we will reach out with all the necessary information to get you started.

 ### How much time does this save?

 Typically, setting up a proper Chocolatey Central Management server and any accompanying infrastructure takes somewhere between 1-5 days, even when you have everything you need to get started.
 Setting up a new piece of infrastructure can be pretty cumbersome, we know.
 The QDE contains pretty much everything you need to get started in a single image, all ready to go.
 At most, it should only take a couple of hours to get everything ready to go from there.

+### How do I take advantage of QDE?
+You must have a [Business edition of Chocolatey](https://chocolatey.org/compare) or be on an active trial license.
+Fill out the [quick deployment request form](https://chocolatey.org/contact/quick-deployment) and we will reach out with all the necessary information to get you started.

+### I'm already a C4B customer?
+Fill out the [quick deployment request form](https://chocolatey.org/contact/quick-deployment) and we will reach out with all the necessary information to get you started.
+Be sure to mention you are already a C4B customer.

 ### What if I have a larger environment? (> 1k nodes)